symlex/symlex/README.md

 *Note: This docker-compose configuration is for testing and development purposes only.
 On OS X, the current release of Docker is [really slow](https://twitter.com/lastzero/status/829191426391027712) in executing PHP from the host's file system.*

-Let [Phing](https://www.phing.info/) initialize the database and build the frontend components for you:
+Let [Phing](https://www.phing.info/) initialize the database and build the front-end components for you:

 ```
 docker exec -it symlex_php_1 /bin/bash